ankitsandel/Containers----Docker-/1.Setup docker and container/LAB 1.2.md

-# LAB 1.2 Pull any image from dockers hub and deploy it.
+# LAB 1.2 Pull any image from docker hub and deploy it.

 Pull Docker image using Docker pull command.
 ![image](https://user-images.githubusercontent.com/71546848/220198499-04ee766e-158a-4e32-a254-5532c777264f.png)